-Over the last several decades the study of leadership has expanded dramatically to become an interdisciplinary field within the social sciences.
-Historians, sociologists, political scientists, psychologists, anthropologists and economists have analyzed the concept in an attempt to answer fundamental questions such as: Why does leadership matter?
+Over the last several decades the study of leadership has expanded dramatically to become an interdisciplinary field with deep connections to the humanities, be that historical disciplines (history, archaeology, etc.), linguistics, media studies, theology, philosophy, literary studies, etc. Rens Bod defines the humanities as "the disciplines that investigate the expressions of the human mind."
+Other disciplines may also be considered humanistic, such as the study of religion, psychology, law, ethics, and anthropology.
+These investigations, from a humanities perspective, are useful to help us answer fundamental questions such as: Why does leadership matter?
 Why do some individuals become leaders?
 Are there gender differences in leadership approaches?
 How do the characteristics vary across cultures?
 Why do we choose to follow particular leaders?
+What is "Dark" leadership?
+And what does "followership" mean?

-Even though Indigenous communities have existed since time immemorial, there is nonetheless little useful theoretical and substantive data about the role of leaders and definitions of leadership among these peoples.
-The few studies that exist on Native leadership are typically marked by misunderstandings, stereotypes, and ignorance.
-These flawed and incomplete views serve to deepen conflict and maintain divisions that cause further harm, not just to the Indigenous people involved, but to all societies, as knowledge about the earth and other ways of being is stifled, misconstrued, trivialized and lost.
+I am formally trained as a political scientist, though I have always practiced my vocation as a political/legal historian.
+As a citizen of the Lumbee Nation, I view the study of Native political and legal history through the prism of my cultural identity.
+With that as orientation, this course will examine Indigenous communities and leadership drawing upon the areas I am versed in.
+While Native nations have existed since time immemorial, there is nonetheless little useful mainstream theoretical and substantive data about the role of leaders and definitions of leadership among these peoples.
+The few studies that exist on Native leadership are sometimes marked by misinterpretations, stereotypes, and ignorance.
+These flawed and incomplete views serve to deepen conflict and maintain divisions that cause further harm, not just to the Indigenous people(s) involved, but to all societies, as knowledge about the earth and other ways of being is stifled, misconstrued, trivialized or lost.